|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

 - if they're wrong, try again.
 Most kids are wrong (but are convinced they're right) and need multiple attempts.

-Only about half the kids got up to the table; the rest were working on their globes.
+Only about half the kids got far enough through their globes to make it to the table.
 In 2014 I had four classes of 18-19 kids, in which 1,0,2 and then 3 kids found the right answer (i.e. a total of 6 kids out of 74, only half of who made it to the table).
+This was before I was giving them enough time to get to the answer.

 I have an 80 piece and a 240 piece icosahedron (in the video).
 These show how you can make smoother spheres, still using triangles.
 The piece in the video was shot between classes.
 I've never had time to show them to the kids.